 Figure 1.
-Methodological Framework: Overview of the study approach and objectives.
+Methodological Framework integrating molecular and microscopy approaches to study bla bla: Overview of the study approach and objectives.
+Explain the second generation

-Site and Sampling: Farm layout, coordinates
+Study site and sampling

 Between September 2021 and July 2022, the Pabay site within the ®KelpCrofters seaweed farm (NW Scotland) was sampled.
 This allowed for an end-to-end comparison of kelp production cycles for two different kelp species (S. latissima and A. esculenta), spanning a total of 18 sampling days.
 Samples were collected from 3 GPS points () as replicates across the whole sampling period.
-At each GPS point (acting as replicates), phytoplankton, zooplankton, eDNA and epibionts were monitored.
+At each GPS point, samples of zooplankton, eDNA and epibionts were collected as described below.

 Zooplankton and Microscopy

-The zooplankton community was sampled using vertical net hauls at three GPS points, employing an Apstein net (40cm diameter, 55µm mesh size) equipped with a closed cod end, which collected a total volume of 491 L. One net haul was taken per GPS sampling point, sinking the net up to 10m depth, mimicking the maximum depth the kelp would grow during the harvesting cycle.
-Samples were rinsed on site with pre-filtered seawater, collected in containers, and fixed with buffered 40% formaldehyde solution for preservation.
+The zooplankton community was sampled using vertical net haul at each of the three stations, using an Apstein net (40cm diameter, 55µm mesh size) equipped with a closed cod end.
+The tow sampled the water column vertically from 10 m depth for a total volume of 491 L. Samples were rinsed on site with pre-filtered seawater, collected in containers, and fixed with buffered 40% formaldehyde solution for preservation.

-During analysis, organisms were sorted using a stereomicroscope (Leica S9i) and classified to the lowest possible level, to a minimum of class level.
 Every sample was sieved through 50 μm mesh, rinsed with tap water and poured into a calibrated beaker, where organisms were well mixed before subsampling three aliquots with a Hensen Stempel pipette [1] representing a minimum of 12 % volume of the sample.
 Counting was restricted to the 12 % of volume for the most abundant taxa, whereas the remaining sample volume was monitored for the taxa not recorded in the aliquots to record diversity.

-Analyses were focused on meroplanktonic species, specifically those that accounted for planktonic early life stages, which will ultimately adopt a benthic lifestyle, potentially becoming members of the seaweeds fouling community (REFS).
-Based on the proximity of this seaweed farm to a salmon farm —where hydromedusae are related to salmon gill disease [2]— and the relevance of hydrozoans as a seaweed fouling community [3], special interest and effort were placed in this group.
+During microscopy observation, organisms were sorted using a stereomicroscope (Leica S9i) and classified to the highest resolution possible.
+Counts recorded all taxa but were focused on meroplanktonic stages of epibiont taxa for greater taxonomic resolution.